jeffelin/LSTM_framework/README.md

 # LSTM Forecasting with Scalecast

 > A powerful, modular RNN forecasting framework built with [Scalecast](https://scalecast.readthedocs.io/en/latest/).
 It supports univariate, multivariate, probabilistic, dynamic, and transfer learning-based time series forecasting.
-I am actively working on applying to new use cases and debug issues with code. src is main folder which will be contributed into.
+I am actively working on applying to new use cases and debug issues with code and src is the main folder which will be contributed into.

 ## Overview